-West Bengal polls: TMC will be punished for 10 years of misrule, appeasement politics, says PM Modi
+Bengal polls: TMC will be punished for 10 years of misrule and appeasement politics, claims PM Modi

 The prime minister was addressing a rally in Purulia district, which will vote on March 27.

-Prime Minister Narendra Modi on Thursday criticised the Mamata Banerjee government in West Bengal’s Purulia district for corruption and lack of development.
-He said the ruling Trinamool Congress will be punished for 10 years of misrule and politics of appeasement.
+Prime Minister Narendra Modi on Thursday criticised the Mamata Banerjee government in West Bengal’s Purulia district for alleged corruption and lack of development.
+He claimed that the ruling Trinamool Congress would be punished for 10 years of misrule and politics of appeasement.

 The eight-phase Assembly elections in West Bengal will start on March 27.